lhengi/it202-finalproject/README.md

 # Final project

-## Help user select their favorite park in Chicago with safty in mind
+## Help user select their favorite park in Chicago with safety in mind